MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/carousel.md

 mobile:
   swipe rt: |
     Focus moves to the next element
-  3 finger swipe: |
+  3-finger swipe: |
     Focus moves to the next slide (iOS)
-  2 finger swipe: |
+  2-finger swipe: |
     Focus moves to the next slide (Android)
-  1 finger swipe up or down or other custom actions: |
+  1-finger swipe up or down or other custom actions: |
     Focus moves to the next slide on iOS
   doubletap: |
     Activates the button

 screenreader:
   name:  |
-    Purpose of each item is clear and matches visible text.
-Index should be announced in Android and iOS
+    The purpose of each item is clear and matches the visible text.
+The index should be announced on Android and iOS
   role:  |
     Identifies as a button in iOS and "double tap to activate" in Android Identifies as "adjustable" with custom actions (iOS)